zgutterm/IBMThink2019/1-CreatingBasicRoutes/README.md

 1. Navigate to the `pom.xml` in the root directory of the project.

-2. Add the `camel-core` and `camel-sprint` dependencies to the project
+2. Add the `camel-core` and `camel-spring` dependencies to the project

 ```xml
 <!-- TODO add camel dependencies -->